 Figure 30 – Warm Failover

-- Client connects to multiple Servers and establishes subscription(s) in each where only one is Reporting; the others are Sampling only.
+- The Client connects to multiple Servers and establishes Subscription(s) in each where only one is Reporting; the others are Sampling only.
 The Client should setup the queue size for the MonitoredItems such that it can buffer all changes during the Failover time.
 The Failover time is the time between the connection interruption and the time the Client gets Publish Responses from the backup Server.
-On a fail-over the Client must enable Reporting on the Server with the next highest availability.
+On a Failover the Client shall enable Reporting on the Server with the next highest availability.

-- Client connects to multiple Servers and establishes subscription(s) in each where all subscriptions are Reporting.
-The Client is responsible for handling/processing multiple subscription streams concurrently.
+- The Client connects to multiple Servers and establishes Subscription(s) in each where all Subscriptions are Reporting.
+The Client is responsible for handling/processing multiple Subscription streams concurrently.
 Figure 31 illustrate the functionality a Client would perform when communicating with a Server using Hot Failover mode (the figure include both (a) and (b) options)

 Figure 31 – Hot Failover

 Clients are not expected to automatically switch over to a Server that has recovered from a failure, but the Client should establish a connection to it.